 - For accommodation in Kythnos, I recommend looking at Booking.
 They have a great selection of hotels in Kythnos and areas to consider staying include Merichas, Loutra, and Chora (Messaria).
 If you are traveling to Kythnos in the the busiest months of summer, I advise reserving rooms to rent in Kythnos a month or so in advance.

 - Beach lovers recommend these beaches in Kythnos: Kolona, Aliki, Gaidouromantra, Apokrousi, Agios Sostis, Loutra, and Agios Stefanos.
+If you're in to scuba diving, there's a school at Aghios Stephanos.

 - The easiest way to get hold of ferry tickets in Greece is by using Ferryhopper.
 Although I recommend you book your Milos to Kythnos ferry tickets in advance, especially during the height of summer, it's also possible to use local travel agencies in Milos or other parts of Greece.